fommil/fpmortals/manuscript/main-text.md

 predicate, `all` and `any` return `true` if all (or any) element meets the predicate, and may exit early.

-A> We've seen the `NonEmptyList` in previous chapters despite have fully A> explored its feature set.
-For the sake of brevity we use a type alias A> `Nel` in place of `NonEmptyList`.
+A> We've seen the `NonEmptyList` in previous chapters.
+For the sake of A> brevity we use a type alias `Nel` in place of `NonEmptyList`.
 A>
 A> We've also seen `IList` in previous chapters, recall that it's an A> alternative to stdlib `List` with invariant type parameters and all